maccergit/Rosalind/README.md

 Rosalind is a platform for learning bioinformatics and programming through problem solving, and has a bias towards using Python to solve the problems (it includes a small Python course, and the utility libraries that are recommended are Python).
 Since bioinformatics is text and graph oriented, it's a nice counterpoint to the numeric processing of Euler.
 See http://rosalind.info for more info.

-This repo holds the Eclipse pydev projects I am using to explore Rosalind.
+This repo holds the Eclipse pydev projects I am using to explore Rosalind, along with getting more familiar with github and egit (git plugin for Eclipse).

 - Python Village
   These projects cover the "Python Village" introduction to Python, and are named according to the ID of each problem.
 Not much of a tutorial - these are more like exercises to introduce Python concepts that need to be researched elsewhere, and then tested here.
 Completing these problems demonstrates a familiarity with Python.